Authorities: 2 arrested after pursuit ends in Grant County cornfield; driver nearly hit deputy

 The release states that deputies tried to arrest Aide in the small community of Arthur at about 8 p.m.
 Saturday as he was leaving a residence in a truck bearing a stolen license plate.

-Aide "nearly struck one of the deputies before taking off at a high rate of speed" east on Cushman Road.
-Two deputies pursued, but on a sharp corner, one of those vehicles slid off the road "due to gravel and law visibility caused by the truck and first squad car kicking up dirt."
+Aide “nearly struck one of the deputies before taking off at a high rate of speed.”
+Two deputies pursued, but on a sharp corner, one of those vehicles slid off the road “due to gravel and low visibility caused by the truck and first squad car kicking up dirt.”

 The deputy’s squad car was heavily damaged, but he was not injured.
 His name has not been released.